 - Comfort: 10 out of 10!
 Super comfortable!
 Feels like regular underwear, but just a little thicker.

 - Absorbency: 10 out of 10!
-I was dry all day when wearing these period underwear, which is a win in my book!
+I was dry all day when wearing this period underwear, which is a win in my book!

 - Fit: 10 out of 10 – Size up!

-I ordered a size up from my actual size as suggested by everyone.
-The funny thing, and by complete accident, was that the pair of Absorbent Hip Hugger came with one medium and one large instead of two larges.
+I ordered a size up from my actual size, as suggested by everyone.
+The funny thing, and by complete accident, was that the pair of Absorbent Hip Huggers came with one medium and one large instead of two larges.

-Overall, I love my Bambody Absorbent Period Underwear, and highly recommend them!
+Overall, I love my Bambody Absorbent Period Underwear and highly recommend them!
+I love mine so much that I’ve ordered a few more pairs of the Absorbent Panties [above in black].

 GenerationMe’s Eva Wear Period Panties Review